 Hennepin Technical College offers several occupational certificate programs related to auto body repair.
 Focusing on repair estimates and customer relations, the auto body estimator certificate requires nine credit hours and an 80-hour internship.
 In the 19-credit custom fabrication and finishing certificate program, students learn skills in color matching and blending.
 The 16-credit-hour certificate program in non-structural repair prepares students for work with panel replacement, glass and body filler through coursework and an internship.
 The 17-credit-hour occupational certificate program for refinishing technician assistants covers skills needed for small detailing jobs.

 Finally, students may also choose to pursue an advanced technical certificate in structural repair technician assistant.
 The 16-credit-hour program reviews repair of various vehicle parts and systems, including panel replacement and restraint systems.
 Students choose four credit hours in electives, which may include an internship, for program completion.

 Lake Superior College

 The school offers additional diploma programs in auto body repair.
-The auto body and chassis technician diploma requires completion of 64 credit hours.
-Courses cover skills needed to repair panels, windows, body damage and mechanical components.
+The auto body and chassis technician diploma require completion of 64 credit hours.
+Courses cover skills needed to repair panels, windows, body damage, and mechanical components.
 The 33-credit auto body technology diploma program covers dent repair, frame repair and refinishing.

 Finally, Lake Superior College offers a certificate program in brakes and suspension systems.
 During the 28-credit-hour program, students learn to diagnose and repair vehicle components that affect handling and braking.
 Courses include steering systems and shop management.